Testicle lumps and swelling

 • a hernia – where fatty tissue or a part of your bowel pokes through into your groin.

 A less common but more serious cause could be testicular cancer.
-You should always see a doctor if you notice any lumps or swelling in your testicles.
-If it is painful, seek advice urgently.
+You should always see a healthcare provider if you notice any lumps or swelling in your testicles.
+If it's painful, seek advice urgently.

-• Sudden, unbearable pain in your testicles or abdomen (tummy) see your doctor immediately.
+See your healthcare provider immediately if you have sudden, unbearable pain in your testicles or abdomen (tummy).
 This could be a sign that your testicle has become twisted, which needs urgent hospital treatment.

-To find out what is causing your testicular lump or swelling, your doctor may:
+To find out what is causing your testicular lump or swelling, your healthcare provider may:

 • look at and feel your testicles